epw/consensus/consensus.md

 >Losing an Anchor can hurt.
 Any time a connection is broken, even under amicable terms, it can be a detactching feeling, leaving you adrift.
 For a Mage, capable of walking into other worlds entirely, or reaching levels of enlightenment in this one nearly incomprehensible to onlookers, it can be particularly dangerous.
 Even if the Mage is happy to see the Anchor go, it will be destabilizing.
 If they’re not careful, the Mage might start to spiral.

 At the **end of session**: note any effects that lasted "until end of session," but should continue into the next.
-Then, ask yourselves these questions as a group.
+Also, use this time to briefly discuss any loose threads from this session, that are still on your mind.
+Finally, ask yourselves these questions as a group.
 For every one you answer “yes” to, everyone marks experience.
 - Did you show the lengths you were willing to go to in order to protect an Anchor?
 - Did you uncover a secret?
 - Did you learn something that puts your paradigms in perspective, or caused you to question them?